volodymyrhudyma/blog/content/blog/2020-07-27-my-way-of-looking-for-the-perfect-react-app-architecture.md

 After we had spent some time doing research, Redux seemed like a good choice.

-The installation and configuration takes some time, especially if you have never used it before, brings a lot of benefits.
+The installation and configuration take some time, especially if you have never used it before, brings a lot of benefits.

 A new application structure was as follows: